 - Always choose the best practices and methods in theory when answering questions unless specifically asked otherwise.
 Do not pick options that involve shortcuts or unprofessional choices.

 - Use the method of elimination in case you are not able to come to a decision.
 Obliterate answers that you are sure are not the correct ones to arrive at the right one.

 - If time permits, always come back and re-examine the question from scratch to cross-check if you’ve picked the correct answer.

-Since this is a new subject that has been introduced this year, we can understand if you have some apprehensions and/or queries.
-Take a look at Arunima ma’am’s video below.
+- Since this is a relatively new subject that has been introduced only last year, we can understand if you have some apprehensions and/or queries.
+Take a look at Prachi ma’am’s video below.
 She has made a comprehensive analysis of this section and we hope it will answer all your queries.